mamezou-tech/eleventy-plugin-code-clipboard/README.md

 `markdown-it custom renderer`

-This custom renderer attaches clipboard copy button to code block with language(does nothing for non-language block).
+This custom renderer attaches clipboard copy button to code block with language(does nothing for non-language/mermaid block).
 Of course, it only supports eleventy markdown template(markdown-it).

 The clipboard button is provided by [Material Design Icons](https://materialdesignicons.com/) `content-copy` icon.